Canada approves first COVID-19 vaccine, expects inoculations next week

 FedEx Corp and Innomar Strategies, a Canada-based unit of U.S. drug distributor AmerisourceBergen Corp, have been hired to provide logistical support on vaccine delivery.

-Reporting by Allison Martell in Toronto and Steve Scherer in Ottawa; additional reporting by Fergal Smith and Allison Martell in Toronto, Rod Nickel in Winnipeg ,and Allison Lampert in Montreal; editing by Bill Berkrot and Jonathan Oatis
+Reporting by Allison Martell in Toronto and Steve Scherer in Ottawa; additional reporting by Fergal Smith, Allison Martell and Moira Warburton in Toronto, Rod Nickel in Winnipeg, and Allison Lampert in Montreal; editing by Jonathan Oatis and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.